Image

 Evaluation of BE1116 in Patients With Traumatic Injury and Acute Major Bleeding to Improve Survival ( TAP Study )

-Study on BE1116 to help trauma patients with severe bleeding.
+Studying BE1116 for patients with injuries and severe bleeding.

 Recruiting